AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/review_module_guide.rst

     Layout of the review module

-**Review** allows you to inspect your labels, which may be manually created or predicted from a pe-trained model, and make necessary corrections.
+**Review** allows you to inspect your labels, which may be manually created or predicted by a model, and make necessary corrections.
-At the end, the sytsem saves the updated status of each file in a csv file.
+The system will save the updated status of each file in a csv file.
 Additionally, the time taken per slice review is logged, enabling efficient monitoring.

 Launching the review process
 ---------------------------------